 DARFUR, SUDAN: The students Nadja Zabihi, Emma Nilsson, Hakan Alkacir and Rufus Backman have constructed a colourful geodesic dome-inspired shelter for refugee children to inspire play and creativity in Sudan.

-PAKISTAN: a origami, flatpack shelter that can be reshaped and redesigned for different needs.
+PAKISTAN: an origami, flatpack shelter that can be reshaped and redesigned for different needs.
 The outside material protects residents against the weather elements.
-The lining is made of wool, a material that can be sourced locally in Pakistan and could therefore create work opportunity for displaced persons in the area.
+The lining is made of wool, a material that can be sourced locally in Pakistan and could therefore create work opportunities for displaced persons in the area.

 The Democratic Republic of the Congo (DRC) is characterised by conflict and lack of food, access to health care and insufficient infrastructure with more than 2.5 million persons displaced within the borders of the country, and 500,000 refugees of which a majority live in neighbouring countries; Burundi, Rwanda, Uganda and Tanzania.
 Between January and September 2014, the UNFPA recorded 11,769 cases of sexual and gender-based violence in the provinces of North Kivu, South Kivu, Orientale, Katanga and Maniema in DR Congo.

 This group focussed on women’s safety in the country, and the shelter aims to provide a safe place only for women where they can share thoughts and experiences and spend time together.